rawify/Fraction.js/README.md

 **Note:** If you pass a double as it is, Fraction.js will perform a number analysis based on Farey Sequences.
 If you concern performance, cache Fraction.js objects and pass arrays/objects.

 The method is really precise, but too large exact numbers, like 1234567.9991829 will result in a wrong approximation.
 If you want to keep the number as it is, convert it to a string, as the string parser will not perform any further observations.
+If you have problems with the approximation, in the file `examples/approx.js` is a different approximation algorithm, which might work better in some more specific use-cases.

 Strings